 Assembling some stones under the roots.

-Also that hole in the stem needs some blackening, drilling it a little deeper would do the trick, but for now, I'll just use a black pen. :)
+Adding some moss and few more stones.
+Still need to patch up some spots and add some details like small shrubs and weeds.
+Also that hole in the stem needs some blackening, drilling it a little deeper would do the trick, but for now, I'll just use a black pen. :) It's all about the details!

 Decorating C. lanceolatum bonsai.